Frequently asked questions

-The 2020 Mini-Mos fun run has been approved by Mosman Council and there will be a COVID-19 Safety Plan in place for the full event window.
+The 2021 Mini-Mos fun run has been approved by Mosman Council and there is a COVID-19 Safety Plan in place for the full event window.

 We will provide specific advice for runners in the lead-up to and during the fun run period.